The Gen Z movement, Nepal stabilized, and life returned to normal. All safe for your Travel in Nepal 2025.

 Jhinu is the best place for trekkers after a long day’s trek, as you can enjoy the hot spring lying down in a pool, which is just a 10-15 minute walk from Jhinu Danda.

 Today is the last day to walk for the Annapurna Base Camp Trek.
-You will start your hike from Jhinu Danda and head towards Nayapul, from where you started this trek.
-It will take only about 4 to 5 hours to arrive at Nayapul.
-From here, you can either take a Public bus or a private vehicle to get to Pokhara.
+You will start your hike from Jhinu Danda and head toward Siwai, from where you started this trek.
+It will take only about 2 to 3 hours to arrive at Siwai.
+From here, you can either take a Public bus to get to Pokhara.
 We recommend you start your trek early in the morning so that you have plenty of time to explore Pokhara.

 Drive to Kathmandu from Pokhara